Most recent answer: 03/17/2014

 Some stones are magnetic as found.
 They are magnetized because they cooled in the Earth's magnetic field.
-The Earth is magnetic for complicated reasons which I don't really understand, but have something to do with currents stirred up as the hot core gradually cools, creating convection patterns.
+The Earth is magnetic for complicated reasons which I don't really understand, but have something to do with currents stirred up as heat flows from the hot core to the cooler surface, creating convection patterns.

 You don't need a permanent magnet to magnetize a piece of iron.
 It's usually done using an electromagnet, so what you really need is a current source to drive the electromagnet.
 Although many current sources are ultimately based on generators which themselves use magnets, there are other current sources which do not need magnets.
 For example batteries can be made using chemicals and no magnets.

 can a magnet work when there is ice between the two magnets and if there is water between them ( the icce and water will be between them at different times ) if so will the magnetic force be different